deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    thus needed to be mosaiced with the other images collected on the same day to cover the analyzed scene.
 The program automatically mosaics images that need to be merged.
-Automatic image mosaicing only merges images collected on the same day (if one half of a data acquisition was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 AM on the 2nd, they would be treated as different time series entries).
+Automatic image mosaicing only merges images collected on the same day.
+As such, if one half of a data acquisition was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 AM on the 2nd, they would be treated as different time series entries.
 This issue could be eliminated by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
 This process would need to be repeated while there is at least one element in the img_2_img_time_diff